Build Your Own Deck Stairs

 I also built a temporary deck/walkway leading from the base of the stairs to the pool.
 We are hoping to build a patio around the pool but I don’t know when that will be.
 The stairs and “deck” make it easy for the kids to get into the pool from the house and gives us a place to sit and watch and a place to put their shoes and towels down.
 Have you ever built a deck staircase?
 What was the biggest project you tackled alone?

-See also Build Your Own Barbie Dollhouse
+See also Build Your Own Mudroom

 Modern Diy Vertical Slatted Deck Skirting (sponsored By The Home Depot Canada)